United States–Vietnam relations: Economic relations

-Trade Pressures and Immigration Agreements
+Trade pressures and immigration agreements

 In March 2025, Vietnam agreed to expedite the deportation of Vietnamese nationals from the U.S. following threats of trade tariffs and visa sanctions from the Trump administration.
 The country pledged to issue travel documents for 30 detained individuals and respond to U.S. deportation requests within 30 days, marking a shift from its historically slow cooperation.
 This move came amid concerns that Vietnam, heavily reliant on exports to the US, could face economic repercussions.
 Most of the 8,600 Vietnamese facing deportation arrived as refugees before 1995.

 In addition, Vietnam reduced tariffs on several American products, including liquefied natural gas (LNG) through energy agreements, as well as automobiles.
 Additionally, the country moved to approve Starlink services, projecting the satellite internet provider to operate under a five-year pilot program with a subscriber cap of 600,000.

 In a phone call with U.S. President Donald Trump on 4 April, the General Secretary of the Communist Party of Vietnam Tô Lâm offered a "0%" tariff on American goods in exchange for lowering and eliminating tariffs against Vietnam, which Trump praised in a Truth Social post.

 Transport

 In December 2003, the United States and Vietnam signed a Bilateral Air Transport Agreement.
 Several U.S. carriers already have third-party code sharing agreements with Vietnam Airlines.
 Direct flights between Ho Chi Minh City and San Francisco began in December 2004.
-Vietnam and the United States also signed a bilateral Maritime Agreement in March 2007 that opened the maritime transport and services industry of Vietnam to U.S. firms.
-In 2011 the U.S. banks agreed to invest $1.5 billion in Vietnamese infrastructure.
+In March 2007, Vietnam and the United States also signed a bilateral Maritime Agreement that opened the maritime transport and services industry of Vietnam to U.S. firms.
+In 2011, the U.S. banks agreed to invest $1.5 billion in Vietnamese infrastructure.